 Mobile devices have shaped the way we communicate in unprecedented fashion.
 The small form factor and ease of portability of mobile devices keeps us constantly connected wherever we may be.
 This benefit is not being lost on consumers.
 According to the International Telecommunications Union, there are now over six billion global mobile subscribers for an average global penetration rate of 87%.
-Counter to logic, phone calls aren’t the primary communication taking place on mobile devices – instead it is SMS text messaging.
+Counter to logic, phone calls aren’t the primary communication taking place on mobile devices — instead it is SMS text messaging.
 In total, mobile subscribers send in excess of 200,000 SMS text messages every second, according to the ITU.

 SMS text messaging offers important benefits over phone or email.
 The ease and convenience of texting enables its use in nearly every environment without disrupting those around you.
 SMS texting also leads to near instantaneous response from recipients.
 Indeed, SMS marketers claim SMS message open rates are higher than 90% and opened within 15 minutes of receipt.
 Contrast that to the open rate in email of only 20-25% within 24 hours of receipt.